Identity Management

 User Details

-Select a user from the Associated Users list to open the user Details panel and view field data configured in the provider’s system or local user record, including the following:
+Select a user from the Associated Users list to open the Associated Userpanel and view field data configured in the provider’s system or local user record, including the following:

-- First Name: The first name as defined in the provider’s system or local user record.
+- First Name: First name as defined in the provider’s system or local user record.

-- Last Name: The last name as defined in the provider’s system or local user record.
+- Last Name: Last name as defined in the provider’s system or local user record.

-- Username: The username as defined in the provider’s system or local user record.
+- Username: Username as defined in the provider’s system or local user record.

-- Source: Shows the source of the record, the name of the provider or if it’s a local record, vasion.
+- Source: Source of the record, the name of the provider or if it’s a local record, vasion.

-- IdP ID: Shows the IdP's unique identifier (UUID) assigned by Vasion Print to the identity provider, or Platform for local user records.
+- IdP ID: IdP's unique identifier (UUID) assigned by PrinterLogic to the identity provider, or Platform for local user records.

-- Groups: Lists any user groups associated with the identity or None if no groups are associated.
+- Groups: User groups associated with the identity or None if no groups are associated.

 To delete a user: